-Considering you expend the majority of your energy riding a bike overcoming wind resistance, aerodynamics is an important variable to consider on a bike.
-While aerodynamics should be a heavily weighted factor for many Event Wheel buyers and a factor for a number of Multi-Purpose buyers as well, it is important to remember that the deepest section rims or wheels with the most spoke surface area are frequently not the most versatile.
-Some of the latest rim shapes have helped allow deeper rims to handle more predictably across a wide range of conditions; however, in general, deeper rims will usually catch more wind than shallower designs.
+While the manageability of many deep wheels in cross-winds has improved a lot in recent years, it is important to remember that the deepest section rims or wheels with the most spoke surface area are frequently not the most versatile.
+Some of the latest rim shapes have helped allow deeper rims to handle more predictably across a wide range of conditions; however, in general, deeper rims will catch more wind than shallower designs.
 Lighter riders and/or those who ride at a more moderate pace tend to be more affected by wind than heavier and/or faster riders.

 “Versatility” refers to how many different riding conditions, rider types (weight, speed…), and terrain the wheel works well.
 Some wheels tend to be balanced and perform well for a wide range of riders while other wheel designs (often deeper designs) offer a more focused and specialty application.
 These specialty wheels often work ideally for a limited number of riders or course types, but have some limitations elsewhere.
-Disc wheels, for example, can be exceptionally fast under the right rider on the right course, but can be less than ideal for a lighter or not as fast rider in windy or hilly conditions and thus would not be as versatile.
+Aerodynamic carbon disc wheels, for example, can be exceptionally fast under the right rider on the right course, but can be less than ideal for a lighter or not as fast rider in windy or hilly conditions and thus would not be as versatile.